Euro higher vs dollar on the day, lower for the week

 Against the yen, the euro rose 0.3 percent to 101.55 yen.
 The dollar hit a high of 78.53 yen, recovering from Thursday's 10-day low against the Japanese currency.
 It was last up 0.1 percent at 78.40 yen for the day though down 0.3 percent for the week.

-News that Japan wireless service provider Softbank Corp (9984.T) may buy a majority stake in Sprint Nextel (S.N), in a deal potentially worth at least 1 trillion yen ($12.74 billion), helped lift the dollar against the Japanese yen, traders said.
+News that Japan wireless service provider Softbank Corp may buy a majority stake in Sprint Nextel, in a deal potentially worth at least 1 trillion yen ($12.74 billion), helped lift the dollar against the Japanese yen, traders said.

 Hiroshi Maeba, head of FX trading Japan for UBS in Tokyo, said the potential Softbank deal was so large that currency markets could be tapped for part of the financing.